Sauceke/LoveMachine/README.md

 ## Contributing
 PRs for onboarding new games are welcome.
 The process is relatively simple and requires barely any coding.
 See the PlayHome implementation for reference.
 PRs for supporting new device types are also welcome.

 This mod is provided free of charge, but I do accept donations.
-If you'd like to boost my morale, please check me out on [Patreon](https://www.patreon.com/sauceke).
+If you'd like to boost my morale, please check me out on [Patreon].

 ### Code contributors
 * Sauceke